 Enzo Maresca on brink at Chelsea with decision on head coach's future expected ahead of Manchester City trip

-Chelsea on run of one win in seven Premier League games to drop 15 points off leaders Arsenal, having trailed by just three in November; Enzo Maresca booed after taking Cole Palmer off against Bournemouth and again at full-time of 2-2 draw; Chelsea face Man City live on Sky on Sunday
+Chelsea on run of one win in seven Premier League games; Enzo Maresca booed after taking Cole Palmer off against Bournemouth and again at full-time of 2-2 draw; Chelsea face Man City live on Sky on Sunday; Liam Rosenior a contender if Maresca leaves

-Enzo Maresca is on the brink at Chelsea, with a final decision over his future expected to be made today.
+Enzo Maresca is increasingly likely to leave Chelsea today following a breakdown in relations with the club.

-There is no guarantee Maresca will be in charge for Sunday's game at Manchester City after a breakdown in relations with the club.
+Sky Sports News understands Maresca will not be in charge of Sunday's trip to Manchester City, live on Sky Sports.

-Sky Sports News reported on Wednesday that the Italian was in danger of losing his job if results did not improve, following a run of one win in seven Premier League games amid a backdrop of tension.
+It was reported on Wednesday that the Italian head coach was in danger of losing his job if results did not improve, following a run of one win in seven Premier League games amid a backdrop of tension.

 Maresca, meanwhile, has been considering his position, with the feeling it has become untenable.
 His contract runs until the summer of 2029, with a club option of a further year.